Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Only for hotel guests!
 Activities

-This activity is available only for guests of Sawara Shokecho Hotel NIPPONIA!
-You can participate in a special visit to Katori Jingu Shrine, one of the three major Shinto shrines in Japan, where you will be guided by a Shinto priest and enjoy a full experience, and a night boat tour where you can feel Sawara, a town of waterways.
+This activity is available only for guests of the Sawara Shokecho Hotel NIPPONIA!
+You can participate in a special visit to Katori Jingu Shrine, one of the three major Shinto shrines in Japan, where you will be guided by a Shinto priest to enjoy the shrine, a night boat tour to feel Sawara, a town of waterways, and other valuable experiences to enjoy the town of Sawara.

-Night Boat Tour to Love the Moon Sawara a Water Town
+Night Boat Tour to Love the Moon in Suigo Sawara

 You can enjoy a different perspective of the city as you sway along the Ono River at night.
 A set of evening drinks is included to accompany the night boat tour!
 Why don't you enjoy tsukimi sake and snacks while viewing the moon?
 In the winter season, a kotatsu (a table with a kotatsu over the heater) will be provided so that you can enjoy the winter scenery while warming up.